 The major cost savings of the GC3 also give you a lot of leeway to create an awesome golf simulator setup with an enclosure, impact screen, projector, hitting mat, and more.

-In short, the GCQuad is still king, but the GC3 is almost as good while being at a much better cost value.
+In short, the GCQuad (and QuadMAX) is still king, but the GC3 is almost as good while being at a much better cost value.
 It is practically calling out to budget-minded golfers that want professional-grade accuracy and performance.

 Having said that, there are some pretty strong competitors to the GC3 currently on the market, the most notable of which are the Uneekor EYE MINI and Bushnell Launch Pro.
-Some may end up opting for one of those instead.
+Some may end up opting for one of those systems instead.

 Thanks for reading my Foresight Sports GC3 review.
 Are you interested in the GC3?
 Have you tried it already?
 What’s your experience?
 Tell us about it in the comments below.